 Musculoskeletal conditions are rife.
 If you are human, alive, and know people; you are guaranteed to know someone who has experienced some kind of musculoskeletal pain, if you are lucky enough to have not experienced it yourself!

-Today’s modern world is ruled by technology and lends itself to many falling prey to the “sedentary” lifestyle.
+Today’s modern world is ruled by technology and lends itself to many falling preys to the “sedentary” lifestyle.
 This way of life is generally spent sitting at a desk staring at a computer, driving in the car, lounging on a couch, and sleeping.
-If this routine fails to include regular exercise, this collection of people form the group that “Moves too little”.
+If this routine fails to include regular exercise, this collection of people from the group that “Moves too little”.

 Finally, postural problems can result in faulty fundamental movement and motor control patterns which are involved in standing upright, walking, squatting and even breathing!

 In order to properly treat conditions arising in each of these groups, a Functional Assessment is needed to identify:

 - Faulty movement patterns where there is painless dysfunction.

 - Whether there is a gap between activity demands and functional ability.

 It should be noted that the functional assessment does not replace a thorough history and physical exam (including nerve and muscle testing) but rather acts as an invaluable addition to the standard neuromuscular manual testing.

 It is a given that any damaged tissue will be treated locally at the site of injury or damage in order to facilitate tissue healing.
 This is not, however, the most important part of treatment.
 The key goal is to figure out and correct the reason that the tissue became injured in the first place?

 Faulty movement patterns are often painless, however, they place abnormal stress and tension on tissues, and with constant repetition can lead to tissue overload and injury.
 It is thus a vital component of the assessment to recognize faulty patterns when developing a corrective strategy.